I'm Edu Valor - Let's go Inside Spain's Authentic Kitchen

 Even in college, a little voice kept reminding me that becoming a chef might be another path, besides film school.

-Meet Isabel – My Sis and the Lead Chef
+Meet Isabel – My Sister and the Lead Chef

-Their goal is to create food that’s both delicious and artfully made, driven by hard work and dedication.
+Their goal is to create dishes that’s both delicious and artful, driven by hard work and dedication.
 It’s what keeps customers coming back.

 This all happens in Belgium, where my parents moved to in the '60s.
 Ingredients have always been accessible, no matter where we live.

 Local produce is excellent, and if we can create delicious food, so can you!
-There are Spanish (online) stores in our region for those "special" ingredients, or we simply bring them back from trips to Spain.
+There are specialized (online) stores in our region for those uncommon ingredients, or we simply bring them back from trips to Spain.

 Of course, a good restaurant chef understands the importance of flavor.
 This lesson was reinforced for me when I became my mother’s caregiver.